Food waste measurement

 - states that consumer understanding of ‘use-by’ and ‘best before’ dates should be improved in order to reduce food waste.

-The Commission is delegated to establish a common methodology to measure food waste levels in the EU, as well as a reporting format for the EU countries to inform on progress made over time.
+The Commission has been delegated to establish a common methodology to measure food waste levels in the EU, as well as a reporting format for the EU countries to inform on progress made over time.
 The Member States Expert group supports the Commission in preparation of the related Delegated Act that will lay down the common measurement methodology and its minimum quality requirements.
-At the same time, the Commission is actively collaborating with the Technical Adaptation Committee of the Waste Framework Directive to prepare an Implementing Act laying down the format for reporting data on food waste levels.

 A subgroup of the EU Platform on Food Losses and Food Waste, dedicated to the issue of food waste measurement, supports the Commission's work in this area more generally and facilitates sharing of experience and best practice amongst Platform members.